 4. The one-two punch: Cheap mics have improved greatly in quality over the years, but, because the way we now listen to music does not require that level of quality, and because there are not enough discriminating engineers left who could stimulate a renaissance in the manufacture of superior mics, the market for superior mics has stopped expanding.

 5. Once you heard the better of two similar mics side by side, you will never again love and embrace the worse of the two.
 That mic will soon be orphaned.
+And that mic is usually a copy of a famous mic.

 6. Since the 1960s, no esthetically beautiful mic has been created.
 Compare what's displayed in the advertising spaces of Tape Op